isaias30silva/transformatec-dio/desafios/desafio2_githubapi/README.md

 This project was developed by Isaias Menezes, student and participant of "TransformaTec", an educational iniciative by Digital Innovation One and Carrefour.

-The objective was to construct a frontend application that shows informations about Github users, using the github public api.
+The objective was to construct a frontend application based on React technology that shows informations about Github users, using the github public api.

 All the credits about this project is to Matheus Benites, from the Youtube Channel "O Matheus Benites".